 Subsequently, when everything happened just as Jesus said it would, the students were stunned.
 They couldn’t believe it.
 At first they refused to believe it.
 Despite Jesus’s multiple warnings, they had no clue he’d be raised from the dead after his execution; their culture had totally conditioned them to not expect it.
 It threw everything they believed into utter chaos.
 Because dead people don’t come back.
 They stay dead.
 Right?

-When you read the resurrection stories in the scriptures, you’ll see some of this chaos—because they contradict one another.
+When you read the resurrection stories in the scriptures, you’ll see some of this chaos—because the stories contradict one another.

 - Mark has three women witness Jesus’s empty tomb, Matthew two, Luke more than four.